 |Title:||Director of Soccer Operations|

-Bob Dikranian, who coached Rudy Meredith at Southern Connecticut, is in his seventh season with the Yale women's soccer program.
+Bob Dikranian, who coached Rudy Meredith at Southern Connecticut, is in his eighth season with the Yale women's soccer program.
 He served as an assistant coach for six years before beginning his role as Director of Soccer Operations in 2012.

 Dikranian served as Southern's head coach for 21 seasons before stepping down in 1989, and his teams had a superb 227-94-31 won-lost-tied record.
 Dikranian has been a consultant to the Southern men's and women's programs and was an assistant coach for former Southern player and coach George Kiefer at the University of South Florida.
 Dikranian's teams appeared in 14 NCAA Division II tournaments, including six straight trips to the semi-finals from 1978-83.
 But it was the seventh trip to the semifinals, in 1987, that will be remembered as Southern won its first NCAA title, tipping Cal State Northridge at Tampa, Fla.